 Part 1 and Part 2 modules are principally taught by lectures.
-Others include practical work, either in large groups (Part 1) in small groups (Part 2) or individually (Part 3 project).
+Others include practical work, either in large groups (Part 1) in small groups or invidually (Part 2 and Part 3 projects).
 Part 2 lectures and Part 3 options are supported by seminars.
-Modules are assessed by a mixture of coursework and formal examination; only the Project is assessed 100% by coursework.
+Modules are assessed by a mixture of coursework and formal examination; only PY2PCS and the Project are assessed 100% by coursework.
 At Part 1 the coursework principally constitutes essays and practical reports; at Part 2, essays and short project reports; at Part 3, essays, some presentations (e.g. oral presentations, poster) and the Project report.
 The proportion of credit for coursework relative to examinations increases from Part 1 to Part 3 as students become more independent.